KrasnitzLab/SCGV/README.md

     ```bash
     activate aviewer
     ```
-* Full instructions on how to use and manage anaconda environments can be found
+* Full instructions on how to use and manage Anaconda environments can be found
 here: [http://conda.pydata.org/docs/using/envs.html](http://conda.pydata.org/docs/using/envs.html)

 ## Dataset Directory Structure